Kwame Brown: Philadelphia 76ers (2012–2013)

 On March 13, 2012, Brown, along with Monta Ellis and Ekpe Udoh, was traded to the Milwaukee Bucks in exchange for Andrew Bogut and Stephen Jackson.
 Brown never played for the Bucks during the season.

 On July 20, 2012, Brown signed a two-year contract for nearly $6 million with the Philadelphia 76ers.
 After sustaining a right hamstring strain in September 2013, Brown was waived by the 76ers on November 20 before appearing in a game for them in the 2013–14 season.

 Post-NBA career

 In 2017, Brown was the fifth overall pick in the inaugural draft of the BIG3 basketball league.
 In BIG3 Brown played for the 3 Headed Monsters, who made it to the finals and ended up losing to Trilogy 51–46.

 In 2021, Brown created numerous YouTube videos critiquing the assertion that he was a 'bust" as a first round draft pick, claiming that mainstream U.S. sports media unfairly targeted him for over twenty years, as well as negatively depicting black men, in general.
 The videos were created in response to negative comments about Brown's career from former NBA players Matt Barnes and Stephen Jackson on a May 2021 episode of their podcast All the Smoke.
 Brown's response has led to a significant increase of social media attention, especially via YouTube and Instagram.
-Therefore, some journalists are now re-examining whether the "bust" label is legitimate.